 Which companies do you use their services or their products?
 Make a list and reach out to them to start a conversation.

-If you use certain tools (physical or software) for your business, then ask that supplier if you could write a review of using their product and would they link back to your site from your review?
+If you use certain tools (physical or soft please make) for your business, then ask that supplier if you could write a review of using their product, and would they link back to your site from your study?

 4) Can Your Expertise Be Leveraged in a Guest Post?

 Which organizations would need and benefit from using your products or services?
-Are their associations that are important to belong to in your industry?
+Are there associations that are important to belong to in your industry?
 Brainstorm a list, then Google ‘your keyword + resources’.
-Make a list different associations, organizations, companies and industries that can use your business offering.
-Ask them if you could be on their website’s resource page so that you can be a benefit to their members or staff, or if it’s an industry association, you may have to pay a fee to be listed on their resource page.
+Make a list of different associations, organizations, companies, and industries that can use your busi.’ ss offering.
+Ask them if you could be on their website’s resource page so that you can benefit their members or staff, or if it’s an industry association, you may have to pay a fee to be listed on their resource page.